Please note: At your instructor's discretion,

 By the end of

-that you intend to use for the final exam, you need
+that you intend to use for the final SPSS exam or

-deadline in place.
-If you do not request
+has a deadline in place, and if you do not request

-accommodations in advance, you will not be able to use
+accommodations in advance, you may not be able to use

 -

-notes for Friday, 11/17, which is when we first
+notes from last time we met, which is when we first

 discussed the

-logic behind logistic regression and practiced interpreting odds ratios in logistic regression tables
+logic behind logistic regression and began to practice interpreting odds ratios in logistic regression tables.
+If

-regression.
-If you have any concerns about your grasp
+you have any concerns about your grasp on the basics

-on the basics of logistic regression, you should
+of logistic regression, you should review the optional

-screencasts that cover the same ideas we talked about
+screencast that covers the same ideas we talked about

 in class.